 This is the Resource guide we always recommend.

-1. Use quality Christmas lights.
-Since the business is that of installation of Christmas light, you will need to source for quality lights in bulk quantity at an affordable price.
+- Use quality Christmas lights.
+Since the business is that of installation of Christmas lights, you will need to source for quality lights in bulk quantity at an affordable price.
 Honestly, today we purchase most of our lights here on Amazon.

-2. Use quality clips or stakes.
-The last thing you want to do is revisit an installation because some discount-store clips snapped off or face an homeowner’s disappointment because you installed their lights with a power stapler.
+- Use quality clips or stakes.
+The last thing you want to do is revisit an installation because some discount-store clips snapped off or face a homeowner’s disappointment because you installed their lights with a power stapler.
 Some clips and attachments can be permanently installed or installed with silicone – especially on stucco and horizontal surfaces.
 Be sure to review these options with your client.